JuliaLang/IJulia.jl/README.md

 system (not the defaults above), you can do so by setting the `JUPYTER` environment variable before running `Pkg.add("IJulia")`.
-To force IJulia to use its own Miniconda installation, just set `JUPYTER` to some nonexistent program name, e.g. set `ENV["JUPYTER"] = "julia-jupyter"` in Julia.
+To force IJulia to use its own Miniconda installation, just set `JUPYTER` to the empty string, e.g. set `ENV["JUPYTER"] = ""` in Julia.
 You can run `Pkg.build("IJulia")` to re-run the installation process if needed.

+On subsequent builds (e.g. when IJulia is updated via `Pkg.update`), it will use the same `jupyter` program by default, unless you override it by setting the `JUPYTER` environment variable, or delete the file `joinpath(Pkg.dir("IJulia"), "deps", "JUPYTER")`.

 ### Running the IJulia Notebook